ferdesmello/sci-fi-novels-evolution/README.md

 Inspired by this project ([video](https://www.youtube.com/watch?v=nRQ2vMpw-n8), [page](https://pudding.cool/2024/07/scifi/)) about the evolution in the plot of sci-fi movies and series, and this [comment](https://www.youtube.com/watch?v=nRQ2vMpw-n8&lc=UgyRg89P8kRYQ2SdXrV4AaABAg), I decided to do a similar analysis but for sci-fi _novels_.

-You can read in detail all the process of the data and analysis of the results [here](https://fdesmello.wordpress.com/2024/11/21/evolution-of-sci-fi-novels-using-data-and-ai/).
+You can read in detail about the entire process of data analysis and the results [here](https://fdesmello.wordpress.com/2024/11/21/evolution-of-sci-fi-novels-using-data-and-ai/).

 But, in short, I scraped data about thousands of sci-fi books from [Goodreads](https://www.goodreads.com/) lists and shelves, and the books' [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) articles, cleaned and reduced the data, selected the top 200 novels per decade (or all the novels if fewer than 200 per decade), and fed that into GPT-5 (in the first tries, I used GPT-4o and Gemini 2.0 Flash) via the OpenAI API, asking about many plot-related things.
 Then, I aggregated the results in figures to see how things changed over time.